 Strength in standards development has been instrumental to the United States’ global technological leadership.
-Join us for a public listening session with intellectual property (IP) stakeholders to discuss implementation strategies for standards-setting identified in the National Standards Strategy for Critical and Emerging Technology that the White House released in May 2023.
+The event was a public listening session with intellectual property (IP) stakeholders to discuss implementation strategies for standards-setting identified in the National Standards Strategy for Critical and Emerging Technology that the White House released in May 2023.

-This program will be an opportunity for IP stakeholders, researchers, businesses, and other parties to provide their input on the current state of U.S. firms’ participation in standard-setting processes, especially as they relate to the standardization of critical and emerging technologies (CETs) and standard essential patents (SEPs).
+This program was an opportunity for IP stakeholders, researchers, businesses, and other parties to provide their input on the current state of U.S. firms’ participation in standard-setting processes, especially as they relate to the standardization of critical and emerging technologies (CETs) and standard essential patents (SEPs).

-Sessions will cover the following key objectives identified in the National Standards Strategy and how they support international standards for CETs:
+Sessions covered the following key objectives identified in the National Standards Strategy and how they support international standards for CETs: